 Big Bend National Park in southwest Texas is one of the largest and least visited of America’s national parks.
 Here, visitors can explore over 801,000 acres, ranging from an elevation of less than 2,000 feet along the Rio Grande to nearly 8,000 feet in the Chisos Mountains.
 Big Bend includes massive canyons, vast desert expanses, and the entire Chisos Mountain range.
 At Big Bend National Park, visitors can delve into one of the last remaining wild corners of the United States, and experience unmatched sights, sounds, and solitude.

 For more than 1,000 miles the Rio Grande/Río Bravo River forms the international boundary between Mexico and the United States; of which, Big Bend National Park administers approximately one-quarter of that boundary.

-Within the 118 twisting miles that also define the park’s southern boundary, the river’s southeasterly flow changes abruptly to the northeast and forms the “big bend” of the Rio Grande River.
+Within the 118 twisting miles that also define the park’s southern boundary, the river’s southeasterly flow changes abruptly to the northeast and forms the “big bend” of the Rio Grande.

-Flowing through the Chihauhaun Desert, the Rio Grande River has carved beautiful canyons with nearly verticals walls, including the Santa Elena, Mariscal, and Boquillas Canyons.
+Flowing through the Chihuahuan Desert, the river has carved beautiful canyons with nearly verticals walls, including the Santa Elena, Mariscal, and Boquillas Canyons.
 Throughout the open desert areas numerous plant and animal species can be found.

 Prior to 1535 A.D. two Indian groups have been identified as having inhabited the Big Bend area, including the Chisos and the Jumano tribes.
 The Chisos Indians were thought to be a loosely organized tribe of nomadic hunters and gatherers who probably practiced limited agriculture on a seasonal basis.
 The Jumano were also nomadic and some evidence suggests that they were enemies of the Chisos.